 Though they are emphatically NOT divas, Camellias do have their likes.

 They thrive in light shade (got a grove of pine trees with a high canopy and slightly acid soil?
 You’re in!
-If not, just make sure they get afternoon shade) and should be planted about 2 to 3 inches higher than the surrounding soil to allow the shrub to set its roots and sink in.
+If not, just make sure they get afternoon shade.)
+It should be planted about 2 to 3 inches higher than the surrounding soil.
+This will allow the shrub to set its roots and sink in.

 AND, FINALLY THERE'S COCO CHANEL

 Why were Camellias the favorite flower of famed fashion designer Coco Chanel?
-She loved the simplicity of the shape but mostly it was because when wearing the flower (‘Alba Plena‘ to be exact), the lack of scent meant it never interfered with her most famous perfume – No. 5.
+She loved the simplicity of the shape.
+Mostly since when wearing the flower (‘Alba Plena‘ to be exact), the lack of scent meant it never interfered with her perfume.
+The famous – No. 5.